Eurelectric

 Eurelectric (full name: The Union of the Electricity Industry) is the sector association which represents the common interests of the electricity industry at a European level, plus its affiliates and associates on several other continents.
 Together these organisations employ 970,000 people in the European Union and have a turnover of €627 billion.
 Formally established in 1989, Eurelectric covers all major issues affecting the sector, from generation and markets to distribution networks and customer issues.

-Today, Eurelectric’s main objectives are the realisation of a carbon-neutral electricity mix in Europe well before mid-century, to ensure a cost-efficient, reliable power supply through an integrated market, and the development of energy efficiency and electrification to mitigate climate change.
+Eurelectric’s main objectives are the realisation of a carbon-neutral electricity mix in Europe well before mid-century and the development of energy efficiency and electrification to mitigate climate change.

 Eurelectric hosts the Power Summit, an annual conference dedicated to European energy policy.

+In 2024, Eurelectric reported a turnover of approximately €6,067,000.

 Organizational structure

 Eurelectric is led by a President and two Vice Presidents, who are elected to two-year terms, and a Board of Directors.
 The Secretary-General leads the Secretariat, which consists of several organisational units employing an international staff of approximately forty people.
 There are five professional committees and about twenty working groups.

 Eurelectric is a signatory to the EU Transparency Register.